Windiwindy/Fltrp-Log/IMPROMPTU.md

 ## Nov 25
 1. The Black Hole
-- to accommodate the audience
 - to have a clear and strong central message
   - When facing new technologies, first we have to learn how to use it: nuclear power
   - Presented with infinite opportunities, we lost ourselves because we don't know what we want
+- to accommodate the audience with mentioning the video

 2. Cube and Ball
 - to have a clear and strong central message